 Wood rot is a natural phenomenon.
 It’s nature’s way of recycling dead, organic material and turning it back into soil fertilizer to help new generations of plant life.
 The wood in your home’s frame and trim work is dead — it’s just been preserved from decay by a drying and/or artificial treatment process.
 If conditions are right, rot is bound to occur.
 Knowing how to identify rot is the first step to treating it and preventing serious damage.

 The first thing to know about wood rot is that there are three different types.
 They manifest in different manners, and one is far more destructive than the other two.
-However, left untreated, wood rot will not stop — the decay process speeds up as time passes.
-Here’s how to identify the three rot types:
+However, if left untreated, every type of wood rot will spread, and the decay process speeds up as time passes.
+Here’s how to identify the three types of wood rot:

 It’s important to know that all forms of rot are different organic processes than mold or mildew.
 Mold and powdery mildew are surface conditions where colonies are propagating.
 They’re using the wood as a host and are only feeding on the outer layer, whereas true rot is the wood’s cellular decomposition.
 Left untreated, mildew and mold can quickly lead to rotting wood.
 Also, mold and mildew are easier to treat than cellular rot, but they all have the same causes.